Chukwuderah/BanterBox/README.md

 # BanterBox

 **BanterBox** is an AI-powered chat interface built with Next.js.
-It features multiple personalities, each providing unique responses ("bants") based on your selection.
-Enjoy friendly, sarcastic, formal, or random banter, with a beautiful UI, voice input/output, and conversation export capabilities.
+It now integrates with Google Gemini AI for smarter, more dynamic responses—while still falling back to the classic local banter library if Gemini is slow or unavailable.
+Choose your AI’s personality and enjoy witty, sarcastic, formal, or totally random conversations.

 ---

 ## Features

-- 🧑‍🎤 **Multiple Personalities:** Choose from Friendly, Sarcastic, Formal, or Random for varied AI responses.
+- **Multiple Personalities:** Friendly, Sarcastic, Formal, or Random—each with unique banter styles.

-- 💬 **Dynamic Bants:** The AI adapts its tone and style based on the selected personality.
+- **Gemini-Powered Responses:** Smarter AI responses from Google Gemini.

+- **Fallback Mode:** If Gemini times out, BanterBox falls back to the local banter library—complete with toast notifications so you know what’s happening.

-- 🎙️ **Voice Input/Output:** Speak to BanterBox and hear its replies (if enabled).
+- **Voice Input/Output:** Talk to BanterBox and hear its replies (optional).

-- 📤 **Export Conversations:** Download your chat history as `.txt`, `.pdf`, or `.md`.
+- **Export Conversations:** Save chats as .txt or .pdf.

-- 🌗 **Theme Toggle:** Switch between light and dark modes.
+- **Theme Toggle:** Light and dark mode ready.

-- 📱 **Responsive Design:** Optimized for mobile and desktop.
+- **Responsive Design:** Optimized for mobile and desktop.

 ---